gabriel-laet/api-docs/src/docs/corp-overview/generate-a-quote/index.md

 ## Creating a inquiry

-Create an inquiry to a specific city, type of delivery, points and type of service (slo).
+Create an inquiry for a specific city, type of delivery, points and type of service (slo).

 Example: